mainmatter/gerust/README.md

 ### The `db` crate

 The `db` crate only exists for projects that use a database and contains all functionality related to database access from entity definitions, functions for reading and writing data, as well as migrations.
-Pacesetter uses [sqlx](https://crates.io/crates/sqlx) and PostgreSQL without any additional ORM on top.
+Gerust uses [sqlx](https://crates.io/crates/sqlx) and PostgreSQL without any additional ORM on top.
 Instead, it defines entities as simple structs along with functions for retrieving and persisting those entities.
 Validations are implemented via changesets that can get applied to or be converted to entities if they are valid:

 ```rs
 #[derive(Serialize, Debug, Deserialize)]